kubernetes/kubernetes/docs/user-guide/walkthrough/README.md

 $ kubectl get pods
 ```

-On the most cloud providers, the pod IPs are not externally accessible.
-The easiest way to check the pod status is to create a busybox pod and exec commands on it.
+On most providers, the pod IPs are not externally accessible.
+The easiest way to test the pod is working is to create a busybox pod and exec commands on it remotely.
 See the [command execution documentation](../kubectl/kubectl_exec.md) for details.

-The pod IP is accessible, On previous created busybox pod, you can get the pod IP:
+The pod IPs is accessible, On previous created busybox pod, you can get the pod IPs:

 ```sh
 $ kubectl get pod nginx -o go-template={{.status.podIP}}